simolus3/drift/docs/pages/docs/Getting started/writing_queries.md

 ## Select statements
-You can create `select` statements by starting them with `select(tableName)`, where the table name is a field generated for you by moor.
+You can create `select` statements by starting them with `select(tableName)`, where the table name is a field generated for you by drift.
 Each table used in a database will have a matching field to run queries against.
 Any query can be run once with `get()` or be turned into an auto-updating stream using `watch()`.
 ### Where